-Neda, a 26-year-old music student, was shot as protesters clashed with riot police and members of the pro-government Basij militia in Tehran.
+Neda, a 26-year-old music student, was shot on June 20, as protesters clashed with riot police and members of the pro-government Basij militia in Tehran.

-At least 20 people are believed to have been killed and several thousands arrested in the crack down following the re-election of Mahmoud Ahmadinejad, the Iranian president, in the contested vote.
+At least 20 people are believed to have been killed and several thousands arrested in the crack down following the re-election of Mahmoud Ahmadinejad, the Iranian president, in the contested vote on June 12.

-Several people accused of rioting during the post-election protests are to go on trial from Saturday on a range of charges including attacks on government and military offices, arson, vandalism and contacts with “enemies”, including the People’s Mujahideen, a banned opposition group.
+Several people accused of rioting are to go on trial from Saturday on a range of charges including attacks on government and military offices, arson, vandalism and contacts with “enemies”, including the People’s Mujahideen, a banned opposition group.

 “We have pictures showing them committing these crimes,” Saeed Mortazavi, the Tehran prosecutor, said on Wednesday.

 However, there was also an apparent acknowledgement of abuse by members of the security forces as they targeted protesters, political activists and journalists in the aftermath of the election.